-We’ve seen a lot of complaints from users about the slim “butterfly” key-switch mechanism that features on recent MacBook models, and a new report suggests their frustration is justified.
+We’ve seen a lot of complaints from users about the slim ‘butterfly’ key-switch mechanism that features on recent MacBook models, and Apple has now officially admitted that it’s a problem.

 Related: Best laptops

-The publication collected service data from the first year of release for the 2014, 2015, and 2016 MacBook Pros, and as much data as possible for the 2017 MacBook Pro, which hasn’t been on the market for a full 12 months yet.
+The publication collected service data from the first year of release for the 2014, 2015, and 2016 MacBook Pros, and as much data as possible for the 2017 MacBook Pro, which hadn’t been on the market for a full 12 months at the time the study was conducted.

 5.6% of first-year service events for the 2014 MacBook Pro were related to keyboard issues.
 This figure was 6% for the 2015 model.
 Both laptops use a traditional-style keyboard.